greglook/merkle-db/DESIGN.md

 Logical versions can be implemented with custom record fields and read/rebuild data loading logic.

-TODO: Reads/writes need to accept a "confict resolution" function which takes the existing data and the new data and returns the data to use.
+**TODO:** Reads/writes need to accept a "merge" function which takes the existing data and the new data and returns the data to use.

 ### Transaction Metadata

-Reified transactions can be implemented by adding custom record fields on write and utilizing the database-level user metadata feature.
+Reified transactions can be implemented by adding custom record fields on write and utilizing the database-level user metadata to store information about the transactions.
+Such metadata might include the timestamp, author, commit message, etc.

-TODO: It might make sense to formalize this with some kind of configurable middleware.
+**TODO:** It might be good to formalize this with some kind of middleware.